CarletonComputerScienceSociety/questions/src/content/questions/comp2804/2016-fall-midterm/8/solution.md

 <ul>
 <li> textbf{Residue Classes Modulo $ n $:}
 Consider the integers modulo $ n $.
-There are $ n $ possible residue classes: $ 0, 1, 2, ldots, n-1 $.
+There are $ n $ possible residue classes: $ 0, 1, 2, ..., n-1 $.
 <li> textbf{Pigeonholes and Pigeons:}
 Each integer in the set $ S $ will fall into one of these $ n $ residue classes.
 If $ m $ integers are placed into these $ n $ residue classes, then by the Pigeonhole Principle, if $ m > n $, at least two integers must fall into the same residue class.
 <li> textbf{Difference Divisible by $ n $:}